InternationalTradeAdministration/taxonomy_parser/README.md

 # Taxonomy Parser

-This gem can be used any time we need the ITA Taxonomy, currently housed as XML in Webprotege, to be available on a Ruby back end.
+This gem can be used any time there is a need for the ITA Taxonomy, currently housed as XML in Webprotege, to be available on a Ruby back end.

 ## Installation